lmorchard/blog.decafbad.com/_posts/2008-08-04-delicious-20-is-more-than-a-pretty-new-face.markdown

 So, off the top of my head, I thought I might point out **just a few** of the easily-missed improvements the new site offers beyond the great new love-it-or-hate-it visual redesign that seems to have occupied most of the discussion I've seen so far:

-**Search works and is incredibly fast.**  In fact, search may really be the real star of the redesign show hereâ€”especially since del.icio.us often took 30 seconds or more for a simple search, rendering it all but useless.
-Today, though, it's at ludicrous speed in comparisonâ€”and so finally, the real power of search applied to social bookmarking might start to shine with the critical mass of content found by real people using Delicious.
+**Search works and is incredibly fast.**  In fact, search may really be the real star of the redesign show here—especially since del.icio.us often took 30 seconds or more for a simple search, rendering it all but useless.
+Today, though, it's at ludicrous speed in comparison—and so finally, the real power of search applied to social bookmarking might start to shine with the critical mass of content found by real people using Delicious.

 To scratch my own itch, I've created [an unofficial OpenSearch search engine plugin for Delicious](http://mycroft.mozdev.org/developer/devlist.html?email=l.m.orchard%40pobox.com) on Mycroft.
 Though I think it comes along with [the browser extensions](http://delicious.com/help/tools), I've yet to find this for [autodiscovery](http://mycroft.mozdev.org/developer/hosting.html) from the site itself.